unioslo/harborapi/docs/usage/creating-system-robot.md

 ----

-This section is based on [this](https://github.com/goharbor/harbor/issues/14145#issuecomment-781006533) comment by Harbor developer [wy65701436](https://github.com/wy65701436).
+This page is based on [this](https://github.com/goharbor/harbor/issues/14145#issuecomment-781006533) comment by Harbor developer [wy65701436](https://github.com/wy65701436).
 Also check out the [source code](https://github.com/goharbor/harbor/blob/main/src/common/rbac/const.go) for more information on all the possible resource permissions that can be granted to Robot accounts.

 All examples on this page will be using `harborapi` to create privileged robot accounts.